 Whether you are using home cooking entirely or just adding the occasional correct table scraps to whatever commercial food you are using, keep some of the following suggestions in mind:

 - If your pet is a little prone to weight gain, just like us humans, watch the carbohydrates and fats.
 The biggest mistake people make is giving their overweight pets rice, pasta, bread and potatoes.
 These carbs go straight to the waist line.

 - If a little prone to being over weight, don’t give the above.
 Give fibrous type vegetables such as carrots, pumpkin, peas, broccoli etc.

 - Lean meats of any sort are great.
 Do not feed spicy foods or rich foods, but lean meats.

-- If using commercial foods, ideally use an appropriate life stage food such as puppy, light for overweight individuals, senior etc.
+- If you are using commercial foods, ideally use an appropriate life stage food such as puppy, light for overweight individuals, senior etc.

-- If not using a quality commercial puppy food, make sure to add a calcium supplement for puppies, unless you are feeding quality bones 3-4 times weekly.
+- If you are not using a quality commercial puppy food, make sure to add a calcium supplement for puppies, unless you are feeding quality bones 3-4 times weekly.
 Lamb ribs (never a single rib) and necks 3-4 times weekly is actually a better source of balanced calcium and phosphorous, so supplements are only needed for puppies on home cooked diets without bones.
-Our strong recommendation, feed bones to puppies from 6 weeks of age.
+Our strong recommendation is to feed bones to puppies from 6 weeks of age.